Quercus laurifolia

 Quercus laurifolia (swamp laurel oak, diamond-leaf oak, water oak, obtusa oak, laurel oak) is a medium-sized semi-evergreen oak in the red oak section Quercus sect.
 Lobatae.
-It is native to the southeastern and south-central United States.
+It is native to the southeastern coastal plains and south-central United States.

 Description

 Quercus laurifolia is a tree growing to 65–80 ft (rarely to 130 ft) tall, with a large, circular crown.
 The leaves are broad lanceolate, 1–5 in long and 1.3-4.4 cm broad, and unlobed (very rarely three-lobed) with an entire margin and a bristle tip; they typically fall just as the new leaves start to emerge in spring.
 The acorns, borne in a shallow or deep cup, are hemispherical or oblong, 8.5–16 mm but up to 1 in long, green, maturing blackish-brown about 18 months after pollination.
 Acorn production is often heavy, enhancing the species' value for wildlife.

 The leaves of swamp laurel oak are occasionally three-lobed, as seen above.

 The seedlings show embryo dormancy and germinate the following spring after fall ripening; germination is hypogeal.

 Swamp laurel oak grows rapidly and usually matures in about 50 years.

 A similar evergreen oak that also grows in sandy soils is Quercus hemisphaerica, the sand laurel oak.